mit-rss/frequently_used_instructions/README.md

 # Frequently Used Instructions

-This repository contains a list of frequently used commands and instructions.
+This repository contains a list of frequently used commands and instructions for your convenience.
 They will be populated after the corresponding lab is completed.